Center for Emergent Matter Science, RIKEN,

 Possible superconductivity in quasicrystals.

-This study is motivated by experimental observations of superconductivity in several quasicrystals and approximant crystals.
-The question is whether the supercondctivity occurs in the absence of translational symmetry, and if yes, how the Cooper pairs are formed .
-This would also be relevant to ultracold fermion atom experiments, where optical quasiperiodic lattices have been available.
+This study is motivated by a recent experimental search for superconductivity in quasicrystals.
+The question is whether the supercondctivity occurs in the absence of translational symmetry (i.e., absence of well-defined momentum space as well as Fermi surface), and if yes, how the Cooper pairs are formed and what interesting properties can be expected.
+This issue would also be relevant to ultracold atomic systems, where optical quasiperiodic lattices have been available.
+Interplay of the fractal geometry and superconductivity may lead to a novel fascinating field!

 May 2014 - present